chrisant996/clink/docs/clink.md

 If something seems to malfunction, here are some things to try that often help track down what's going wrong:

 - Check if anti-malware software blocked Clink from injecting.
-Consider adding an exclusion for Clink.
+  - Consider adding an exclusion for Clink.
+  - In rare circumstances, using `clink inject --detours` might make anti-malware software happier (but it probably won't help).
 - Check `clink info`.
 E.g. does the state dir look right, do the script paths look right, do the inputrc files look right?
 - Check `clink set`.
 E.g. do the settings look right?
 - Check the `clink.log` file for clues (its location is reported by `clink info`).

-When [reporting an issue](https://github.com/chrisant996/clink/issues), please include the following which answer a bunch of commonly relevant questions and saves time:
+When [reporting an issue](https://github.com/chrisant996/clink/issues), please include the following which saves time by answering in advance the usual questions:

 - Please describe what was expected to happen.
 - Please describe what actually happened.